-It may take up to 30 minutes for the cluster to form and all the services to start.
+Depending of the deployment mode, it may take more than 30 minutes for the cluster to form and all the services to start.

 After the cluster becomes available, you can access it by browsing to any one of your nodes' management IP addresses.
 The default password for the admin user is the same as the rescue-user password you chose for the first node.
 During this time, the UI will display a banner at the top stating "Service Installation is in progress, Nexus Dashboard configuration tasks are currently disabled":